jeffreyhding/stat133/crashes/README.md

 <br>

-If you would like to combine these subsets into the full data set (or whatever years you wish):
+To combine these subsets into the full data set (or whatever years you wish):
   1. Unzip the compressed `.csv` files for the years you want in a **separate folder**
   2. Run the following code on your RStudio console:
      ```